s0/state-of-secure-messaging/README.md

   between 2 IP Addresses) then this counts as a leak of this kind.
 Over time an adversary could build up a map of all of your "contacts" presuming you message each of your contacts at least once since observation begins.
 * **IP Address:** Self Explanatory.
 Can be tied to a geographic location and your identity in many situations.
-* **IP Address:** Self Explanatory.
-Can be tied to a geographic location and your identity in many situations.